markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/overview.md

 # Asset Compute microservices extensibility

-AEM as Cloud Service's Asset Compute microservices support the development and deployment of custom workers that can be used to read, and manipulate binary data of assets stored in AEM.
+AEM as Cloud Service's Asset Compute microservices support the development and deployment of custom workers that are used to read, and manipulate binary data of assets stored in AEM, most commonly used to create custom asset renditions.

-In this tutorial we'll create a simple Asset Compute worker that crops an image to a cirlce, and applied contrast and brightness, and use the process to explore the facets of Asset Compute worker set up, development and deployment.
+This tutorial walks through the creation of a simple Asset Compute worker that crops an image to a circle,  applies configurable contrast and brightness.
+While the worker itself is basic, this tutorial will use it as an exploration of creating, developing, and deploying a custom Asset Compute worker.

 ![Asset Compute tutorial example](./assets/overview/before-and-after.png)

 ## Set up

-In order to begin developing custom Asset Compute applications, accounts and services must be provisioend and configured, and software installed on the local development machines.
+Prior to developing custom Asset Compute workers, accounts and services must be provisioned and configured, and software installed on the local development machines.

 ### Account and service provisioning